fb1n15/fan-artificial-intelligence.github.io/_posts/2019-7-14-How-to-Preview-Markdown-from-Vim.md

-# How to preview a markdown file from Vim using Google Chrome

 System: MacOS Mojave.
 Other OS can refer to this as well, as long as the Vim command is changed accordingly.